-Rosalyn from House of Bashka explains the branding process she went through with Delight.
+Rosalyn from House of Bashka explains the branding process she went through with Delight

-The Delight team popped up on the screen from and we eased in with the routine small talk and jolly anecdotes.
+The Delight team popped up on the screen and we eased in with the routine small talk and jolly anecdotes.
 I deliberately drew these out to delay the inevitable question about what my business was actually about and how I envisaged the website looking.
 But they never really came.

 Delight have a clever way of gently mining your ideas and ambitions until it becomes more of an ongoing conversation than a quest for a clear statement.
 It’s the first step of their process, to essentially understand and walk in the shoes of their client, and in turn, help them figure out what they actually want (as well as what is feasible within timeframes and budgets).